Port Vila Markets

 Main Street is positively crammed with shopping opportunities.
 You'll

-souvenirs, liquor stores, French perfume and electronics.
-The eclectic selection
+also souvenirs, liquor stores, French perfume and electronics.
+The

-offers diehard shoppers the best access to the broadest array of items.
-The prices are slightly higher than in
+eclectic selection offers diehard shoppers the best access to the broadest array of items.
+The prices are slightly

-Chinatown, though the quality of the items is somewhat better.
-You'll find more hand crafted items than those that
+higher than in Chinatown, though the quality of the items is somewhat better.
+You'll find more hand crafted items

 specialty, from spirit masks adorned with pig tusks to ancestral figurines and much more.
 Port Vila shopping offers